WangCheng0116/ML/Concepts/note.md

 This is how it works, in the first iteration, initialize:
 $$v_{dW} = 0, s_{dW} = 0, v_{db} = 0, s_{db} = 0$$

 For each mini-batch, compute dW and db.
-At the t-th iteration:
+At the $t$-th iteration:

 $$v_{dW} = \beta_1 v_{dW} + (1 - \beta_1) dW$$
 $$v_{db} = \beta_1 v_{db} + (1 - \beta_1) db$$